-“Can I grow Marijuana?” is a very popular question in any state of the United States, Michigan is certainly no exception.
+“Can I grow weed in Michigan?” is a very popular question.
 Before you start home growing in your State, make sure you know the answer.
 Stay compliant with your state laws, or else you may risk criminal penalties.

 It is legal to grow marijuana in Michigan.
 But there are certain rules you must follow.
-If you are interested in starting home cannabis marijuana here is all you need to know about marijuana laws in Michigan, to help you avoid any uncomfortable situations with the law.
+If you are interested in growing weed in Michigan here is all you need to know about marijuana laws in Michigan, to help you avoid any uncomfortable situations with the law.

 How Much Marijuana Can You Grow in Michigan